JP-Xu/KuRong/README.md

   * Bulk phase ionic liquids MD simulations are used for force field validation.
 * Phase 4 - Gibbs Ensemble Monte-Carlo (GEMC) simulations
   * Cassandra provides GEMC ensemble for phase change simulations, which fits our needs.
+* Phase 5 - Machine learning
+  * There are many possible parameters could be used for ML, including molecular descriptors (from QM), temperatures, gibbs energy, etc.
+  * Model will be trained and tested based on current database.
+Out of database observations may also be used for validation.

 ## Software used in this work: